 Would you like to be more organized and effective at life?
 Surprisingly, the way to do it is to create a self-care routine.
 Self care may seem selfish, but if you take time to care for yourself you will definitely have more energy for everything else that demands your attention.
-Let’s talk about how to create a self-care routine that works for you!
+Let’s talk about self care organization ideas that works for you!

 Why should you worry about self-care?
 Frankly, if you continually put yourself last on the list, sooner or later the lack of attention will catch up to you.
 It might leave you stressed, emotionally worn out, or even physically sick.
 Take care of yourself each day–that’s the best way to ensure you’ll continue to be there for everyone else.